Man pedals 600 miles for island TT race

 She said a record 130 people took part in the challenge now in its sixth year.

-Mr Ziegler said, who first visited the Isle of Man to watch the TT races 44 years ago, now plans to complete the return journey in his carbon fibre machine.
+Mr Ziegler, who first visited the Isle of Man to watch the TT races 44 years ago, now plans to complete the return journey in his carbon fibre machine.

 "I managed to book a hotel at the other end of the island so I had to do a few extra miles to get to the start but it is a great event."